mvolkmann/blog/src/prolog.md

 ### Rules

-A rule is written as a head and a body separated by the "if" symbol `:-` and terminated by a period.
+Rules are written as a head and a body separated by the "if" operator `:-` and terminated by a period.
+They states that the head holds if all the goals in the body hold.
+Rules do not return a value like functions in other programming languages.

-The head is a functor (atom) followed by an argument list that is surrounded by parentheses.
+The head is a functor name followed by an argument list that is surrounded by parentheses.
 The head syntax is similar to that of a fact, but its argument list can contain variables.